Jame5parker/Excel-Sales-Dashboard/README.md

 ---

-## About Me
 ## 💬 About Me
-Individual looking to transition into data analysis through a strong passion for transforming raw data into actionable insights that drive strategic decisions.
+I am an individual looking to transition into data analysis through a strong passion for transforming raw data into actionable insights that drive strategic decisions.
-My work focuses on uncovering trends, optimizing performance, and creating clear visual stories that connect data to real-world impact.
+My work focuses on uncovering trends, optimising performance, and creating clear visual stories that connect data to real-world impact.
 I enjoy exploring data across domains — from business operations and customer behavior to marketing performance and financial trends.
-I’m experienced with tools such as Excel, SQL, and Python, and I’m comfortable handling end-to-end analytics workflows: data collection, cleaning, analysis, and visualization.
+I’m experienced with tools such as Excel, SQL, and Python, and I’m comfortable handling end-to-end analytics workflows: data collection, cleaning, analysis, and visualisation.
-As I continue to develop I am expanding my learning into new analytical techniques (machine learning and AI), experimenting with visualization tools, or studying real-world business cases to better understand how data informs decision-making.
+As I continue to develop I am expanding my learning into new analytical techniques (machine learning and AI), experimenting with visualisation tools, or studying real-world business cases to better understand how data informs decision-making.

-📧 **[jamesoliverparker@hotmail.co.uk]**
+📧 *[jamesoliverparker@hotmail.co.uk]*
-🌐 **[www.linkedin.com/in/james-parker-58a38a269]**
+🌐 *[www.linkedin.com/in/james-parker-58a38a269]*

 ---